viresh-ratnakar/exolve/.github/ISSUE_TEMPLATE/bug_report.md

 **Code version**
 Please include the VERSION string from exolve.html (listed above the exolve-begin section).

+**Your mods if any**
+Please paste or attach any code that you may have changed.
+Include your crossword grid (the part from exolve-begin to exolve-end).

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]